Discover More Programs

 When reviewing programs, record information about deadlines and application requirements.
 Getting paperwork in well before the deadline is typically encouraged.

-You can also reach out to each school’s financial aid office to find out more about scholarship, grant, and financial aid options.
+You can also reach out to each school’s financial aid office to find out more about scholarships, grants, and other financing options.

 Compare School Options